Code changes

 - GOV.UK — New theory test questions on cardiac arrest (13 August 2025 CPR/AED announcement)

-- GOV.UK — Highway Code: full updates log (the canonical change history)
+- GOV.UK — Highway Code: full updates log (the canonical change history, back to 1 January 2014)

 Highway Code excerpts are reproduced under the Open Government Licence v3.0.